 Although it requires force to activate properly (meaning very young warriors should look elsewhere), this is balanced out by not needing to aim.
 We're a terrible shot so ended up being grateful for that during our hands-on tests.

 - Read more: Nerf Super Soaker Twister review

 OK, now we're talking.
 If you want to bring out the (literal) big guns, Super Soaker has you covered with the appropriately named Soakzooka.
 This is a bulky blaster for when 'subtle' just won't cut it.

-Capable of carrying a massive 55 fluid ounces (1.6 liters), this is the sort of blaster that'll strike fear into the hearts of all your opponents.
+Capable of carrying a massive 55 fluid ounces (1.6 liters), this is the sort of weapon that'll strike fear into the heart of your opponents.
 Throw in a range of around 25 feet and you can guarantee that everyone else will be running for cover sharpish.
 It's a monster.

 However, its size doesn't mean the Soakzooka isn't suitable for the young water warriors amongst us.
 It's still one of the best water guns even if you're a kid thanks to an easy-to-operate firing mechanism - simply pull the handle to fire.
 That makes it well worth considering despite the higher price tag.

 The best water guns are ideal for cooling down quickly in the heat of summer, but none more so than the Freezefire 2.0.
 Thanks to a larger tank that can hold ice cubes alongside water, it fires the chilliest barrage on this list.